InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/innersource-contractor-model-terms.md

 ## Resulting Context

-This patlet can help re-define standard contract terms with software development vendors.
+This pattern can help re-define standard contract terms with software development vendors.
 When implemented, it gives individual contractors permission and guarantees reward for engaging in the InnerSource process.
 The end result should also be more sustainable code for the contracting organization.

 ## Known Instances (optional)